mazun/SlackStream/README.md

 - Clicking the name of a user will open a form where you can post a DM to the user.

 ### Smooth interactions with the official client
-- Clicking the channel name opens the same channel in the offcial Slack client.
+- Clicking a channel name opens the same channel in the offcial Slack client.
-- Clicking the timestamp of each message opens the same message in the official Slack client.
+- Clicking a timestamp of each message opens the same message in the official Slack client.

 # Hacking and contributing
 See the [contribution guide](https://github.com/mazun/SlackStream/blob/master/Contributing.md).